• Skip to primary navigation

 The History of the Apple Watch

 Since its launch in 2015 the Apple Watch has seen multiple iterations.
-The Apple Watch Series 1 and Series 2 were made available in 2016.
-The Apple Watch Series 3 arrived a year later.
+Series 1 and Series 2 were made available in 2016.
+Series 3 arrived a year later.
 The Series 4 a year after that and in September 2019 the Apple 5 hit the market.
-Apple Watch Series 6 hit the market in September 2020.
+Series 6 hit the market in September 2020.
+7 was launched in 2021 and the 8/Ultra in September 2022.

 What Watch to Choose

 Apple no longer sells the original Apple Watch or the Series 1, 2 and Series 4, though you can find good secondhand buys.
-Alongside the new Series 6, Series 5 and Series 3, Apple is also currently selling the Apple Watch Nike+ edition and Apple Watch Hermes.
-The technical specification of these branded Apple Watches mimics that of the Apple Watch Series 4.
-The recently released Apple Watch Edition is described by Apple as having “all the innovations of Series 5 and the craftsmanship of traditional watchmaking”.
+Alongside the new Series 8, and Series 7, Apple is also currently selling the Apple Watch Nike+ edition and Apple Watch Hermes.

 Apple Watches are available either as GPS or GPS +Cellular versions; the main difference being that the Cellular type allows the user to operate the Apple Watch without the iPhone being anywhere near.

-If you’re considering purchasing an Apple Watch but not sure which model will suit your requirements, read on as we compare and discuss Series 2, Series 3, Series 4 and Series 5.
+If you’re considering purchasing an Apple Watch but are not sure which model will suit your requirements, read on as we compare and discuss Series 2, Series 3, Series 4 and Series 5,6,7 through Series 8.

-Apple watches from Series 2 and up are all waterproof with a 5ATM rating.
+Series 2 and up are all waterproof with a 5ATM rating.
 This means that they are suitable to wear in water depths of up to 50 metres for 10 minutes – so you can shower and swim with confidence.
-On the Series 3, Apple says that although water is able to penetrate the speaker, sound vibrations help to expel the moisture back out.
+On Series 3, Apple says that although water is able to penetrate the speaker, sound vibrations help to expel the moisture back out.

-Each generation of Apple Watch has allowed for plenty of personalisation with colour and material options.
-More recent versions such as the Series 5 have a bigger library of options with case materials in aluminium, titanium, stainless steel and gold.
-Series 3 GPS+ Cellular option was available in ceramic, but this particular casing was discontinued with the introduction of Series 4.
+Each generation of watches has allowed for plenty of personalisation with colour and material options.
+More recent versions such as the Series 7 and 8 have a bigger library of options with case materials in aluminium, titanium, stainless steel and gold.

-Apple has doubled the storage capacity with each new generation of Apple Watch; Series 5 boasts 32GB.
+Apple has doubled its storage capacity with each new generation of; Series 5 boasts 32GB.

 Health and Wellbeing

-With all Apple Watches, there is no need for a separate fitness tracker.
-Each generation of the Apple Watch has an inbuilt heart rate monitor, an accelerometer, a gyroscope and an ambient light sensor.
+There is no need for a separate fitness tracker.
+Each generation of the Watches has an inbuilt heart rate monitor, an accelerometer, a gyroscope and an ambient light sensor.
 However, it wasn’t until Series 3 that the device gained an altimeter and a magnetometer (enabling compass functionality) in Series 5.

-Fitness enthusiasts can mould the Apple Watch into their very own activity co-ordinator using a variety of health and exercise apps.
-Each series offering increasingly advanced options with added capability, for example, Series 3 has ‘Activity Rings’ which allows you to monitor your daily movements whilst the improved Workout App in Series 4 includes yoga and hiking and is able to identify what exercise is being undertaken automatically.
+Fitness enthusiasts can mould the Watch into their very own activity coordinator using a variety of health and exercise apps.
+Each series offers increasingly advanced options with added capability, for example, Series 3 has ‘Activity Rings’ which allows you to monitor your daily movements whilst the improved Workout App in Series 4 includes yoga and hiking and is able to identify what exercise is being undertaken automatically.

 New and impressive for Series 5 is upgraded optical and electronic heart sensors allowing more accurate heart monitoring including ECGs which is being supported by the American Heart Association.